 The University has equipment standards for laptops and desktops in order to provide each user with the best support possible.
 While our standard configurations meet the needs of most individuals, we also recognize that some users may require a more customized configuration.
 Requests for non-standard equipment should be noted on submitted requests.

 Apple iPad and similar tablet devices are designed as a platform for audio-visual media including e-books and periodicals, music, movies, games and web content.
-Tablet devices usually run a smartphone-like operating system such as Apple iOS, Google Android or Microsoft Windows RT.
+Tablet devices usually run a smartphone-like operating system such as Apple iOS or Android.
 They typically cannot run the same software packages as a desktop or laptop computer, and generally are not considered a suitable replacement for a computer.
 These units may be viable for selected positions.

 Monitors are not always replaced when a new system is delivered.
 In general, monitors can last a lot longer, but bad/defective monitors will be replaced when needed.
 A flat panel monitor in good working condition will generally not be replaced.